 - Planning begins for the new library in the far North area of Fort Worth.
 Citizens choose the name of the new library - Golden Triangle Library.

-- Groundbreaking for the Golden Triangle Library in the far North area of Fort Worth.
+- Groundbreaking for the Golden Triangle Branch in the far North area of Fort Worth.